 Ah, the classic peanut butter + chocolate combo.
 Seriously irresistible, and if I can find a dessert that curbs my seasonal yearning for a Reese’s egg (or pumpkin) then I’m so down.
-These cookies are a soft-baked chocolate cookie with just enough natural peanut butter on the inside to satisfy that PB chocolate craving.
+These Peanut Butter Stuffed Chocolate Cookies are a soft-baked chocolate cookie with just enough natural peanut butter on the inside to satisfy that PB chocolate craving.
 I’ve been re-heating these bad boys all weekend for a quick, sweet snack, and they are everything.

 These cookies do take a while to get going since the dough, which is made with vegetable oil, needs to be refrigerated, but I promise that they’re totally worth it!
 For the filling, I used nothing but natural peanut butter.
 No powdered sugar.
 No thickeners.
 Just delicious peanut butter!
 Since natural peanut butter is runny, I recommend refrigerating it (if it’s not already) before scooping balls to freeze for the cookie filling.
-For a little extra pretty, I rolled the cookie dough balls in granulated sugar, but you can skip that step and eat them as is or drizzle the cooled cookies with a bit of extra peanut butter.
+For a little extra pretty, I rolled some of the cookie dough balls in granulated sugar and some in sprinkles, but you can skip that step and eat them as-is.

-Natural peanut butter is the kind made with just peanuts.
-It’s better for us and won’t add additional sugar to these cookies.
+- Natural peanut butter is the kind made with just peanuts – it won’t add additional sugar to these cookies.
+I’ve also made these cookies with a “natural” peanut butter that contained added oil, and they turned out wonderfully.

 - 3/4 cup coconut sugar